heiswayi/heiswayi.nrird.com/_posts/2016-04-20-creating-my-own-substitution-cipher-application.md

 string data2 = new string(charArrayReverse);
 ```

-Next, I will loop through each input character, replace it with my substitution dictionary, and creat new string using `StringBuilder`.
+Next, I will loop through each input character, replace it with my substitution dictionary, and then create new string using `StringBuilder`.

 ```csharp
 StringBuilder sb = new StringBuilder();